-The Certificate in Pharmacoepidemiology in Drug Safety is designed for masters and doctoral degree students enrolled at Johns Hopkins Bloomberg School of Public Health and in other Johns Hopkins University divisions, including the Schools of Medicine and Nursing and the Krieger School of Arts and Sciences.
-It is also designed for early and mid-career public health professionals who wish to expand their knowledge of pharmacoepidemiology and drug safety to inform their work in academic, regulatory, or industry settings.
+The certificate program in Pharmacoepidemiology and Drug Safety is designed for masters and doctoral degree students enrolled at Johns Hopkins Bloomberg School of Public Health and in other Johns Hopkins University divisions, including the Schools of Medicine and Nursing and the Krieger School of Arts and Sciences.
+It is also available to early and mid-career public health professionals who wish to expand their knowledge of pharmacoepidemiology and drug safety to inform their work in academic, regulatory, or industry settings.

 - Identify the processes of drug development;

 - Explain key requirements in biomedical product regulation and their rationale;

 - Participate in the design of studies, both observational and experimental, to assess the effectiveness and safety of drugs;